 Top 5 Excel Chart and Graph Best Practices

-Although Excel provides several layout and formatting presets to enhance the look and readability of your chart, using them won’t ensure that you maximize the effectiveness of your chart.
-Below are the top five best practices to make your chart or graph as clear and useful as possible:
+Although Excel provides several layout and formatting presets to enhance the readability of your charts, you can maximize their effectiveness with other methods.
+Below are the top five best practices to make your charts and graphs as useful as possible:

 Make It Clean: Cluttered graphs — those with excessive colors or texts — can be difficult to read and aren’t eye catching.
 Remove any unnecessary information so your audience can focus on the point you’re trying to get across.